-Certified Biomedical Equipment Technician (CBET), Certified Radiology Equipment Specialist (CRES)

-Applicants must meet ONE of the following minimum eligibility requirements as of the application deadline:
+Full status applicants for the Certified Biomedical Equipment Technician (CBET) or Certified Radiology Equipment Specialist (CRES), applicants must meet ONE of the following minimum eligibility requirements before of the application deadline:

-- Associate degree or higher in biomedical equipment technology program and two years' fulltime BMET work experience; OR - 2.
-Completion of a U.S. military biomedical equipment technology program and two years' full-time BMET work experience; OR

-- Associate degree or higher in electronics technology and three years' full-time BMET work experience; OR - 4.
+- 1. Associate degree or higher in biomedical equipment technology program and two years' full-time BMET work experience - 2.
+Completion of a U.S. military biomedical equipment technology program and two years' full-time BMET work experience - 3.
+Associate degree or higher in electronics technology and three years' full-time BMET work experience - 4.
 Four years' full-time BMET work experience.

-\CRES Applicants for full certification: At least 40 percent of work experience over the last two years or 25 percent over the last five years must be in the designated specialty area.
+CRES Applicants for full certification: At least 40 percent of work experience over the last two years or 25 percent over the last five years must be in the designated specialty area.